blur-network/blur/README.md

 Download the <a href="https://github.com/blur-network/blur/releases">latest release</a> and install dependencies.
 Copy and paste the following:

-`sudo apt update && sudo apt-get install -y build-essential cmake pkg-config libboost-all-dev libssl-dev libpcsclite-dev libzmq3-dev libunbound-dev libsodium-dev libminiupnpc-dev libunwind8-dev liblzma-dev libreadline6-dev libldns-dev libexpat1-dev libgtest-dev doxygen graphviz`
+`sudo apt update && sudo apt-get install -y build-essential cmake pkg-config libboost-all-dev libssl-dev libpcsclite-dev libzmq3-dev libpgm-dev libnorm-dev libunbound-dev libsodium-dev libminiupnpc-dev libunwind8-dev liblzma-dev libreadline6-dev libldns-dev libexpat1-dev libgtest-dev doxygen graphviz`

 Open a terminal in the directory within which the binaries were downloaded.
 Assuming that is your Downloads folder, enter the following command:

-`cd ~/Downloads && unzip blur-v0.1.6.1-linux-x86_64.zip`
+`cd ~/Downloads && unzip blur-v0.1.7-linux-x86_64.zip`

 Navigate into the directory you just unzipped from the archive, and start the daemon.